 The Parks and Recreation Master Plan (2010) examines the community profile of the Township and analyzes demographic, socio-economic and cultural trends in the Township that are expected to influence the Township's role and involvement in the delivery of parks and recreation services.
 The Parks and Recreation Master Plan acts as a tool to determine the effective delivery of parks and recreation facilities within the Township and determine future directions or changes required to meet the recreational needs of the Township's residents.
-A detailed inventory and needs analysis of parks and recreation facilities within the Township is also included, with specific recommendations for each.
-Finally, the Plan identifies a series of actions for implementation with cost estimates for each based on high, medium and low priority actions over the short, medium, and long-term horizons.
+A detailed inventory and needs analysis of parks and recreation facilities within the Township's residents a series of actions for implementation with cost estimates for each.
+Finally, the Plan identifies a series of actions over the short, medium, and long-term horizons.